-(c) A list of those attorneys who have not paid all fees due under Section 8.03 of this Rule.

-7.02.
-By April 30 of each year, the Commission shall serve each attorney listed on any of the three foregoing lists a Notice of Non-Compliance requiring the attorney to remedy his/her deficiencies on or before May 31 of that year.
-The notice shall be served upon the attorney by

-7.03.
-Each attorney who is subject to the Tennessee CLE requirements who does not satisfy the full number of required hours by December 31 of the previous compliance year shall be assessed an Initial Non-Compliance Fee of One Hundred Dollars (\$100) on January 1 immediately following the end of the compliance year.
-Any Initial Non-Compliance Fee shall be paid on or before March 31 of that year.
-If any attorney shows to the satisfaction of the Executive Director of the Commission that the Notice of Non-Compliance was erroneously issued, the Initial Non-Compliance Fee shall not be due.

-7.04.
-Each attorney to whom a Notice of Non-Compliance is issued on April 30, who was not previously assessed the \$100 non-compliance fee on January 1^{st} , shall pay to the Commission a non-compliance fee of One Hundred Dollars (\$100).
-Said fee shall be assessed on the Notice of Non-Compliance.
+- 7.03.
+Each attorney who is subject to the Tennessee CLE requirements who does not satisfy the full number of required hours by December 31 of the previous compliance year shall be assessed an Initial Non-compliance Fee of One Hundred Dollars (\$100) on January 1 immediately following the end of the compliance year.
+Any Initial Non-compliance Fee shall be paid on or before March 31 of that year.
+If any attorney shows to the satisfaction of the Executive Director of the Commission that the Notice of Non-compliance was erroneously issued, the Initial Non-compliance Fee shall not be due. - 7.04.
+Each attorney to whom a Notice of Non-compliance is issued on April 30, who was not previously assessed the \$100 non-compliance fee on January 1st, shall pay to the Commission a non-compliance fee of One Hundred Dollars (\$100).
+Said fee shall be assessed on the Notice of Non-compliance.
 In order to establish compliance, attorneys shall file a valid statement of exemption or an Affidavit of Compliance with the Commission on or before May 31 of that year showing that he or she has remedied his/her deficiencies.
-In addition, any attorney who receives a Notice of Non-Compliance showing a fee due to the Commission shall pay the full amount of the fee by May 31^{st} as part of establishing his/her compliance.
-In the event an attorney fails to claim an exemption or remedy his/her deficiencies, by the May 31 deadline, fails to pay any fee owing to the Commission an additional Continuing Non-Compliance Fee of Two Hundred Dollars (\$200).
-The Two Hundred Dollar Continuing Non-Compliance Fee shall be due and payable on June 1^{st} .

-7.05.
-On or before July 1 of each year, the Commission shall prepare a draft Suspension Order listing all attorneys who were issued Notices of Non-Compliance and who failed to remedy their deficiencies by May 31.
+In addition, any attorney who receives a Notice of Non-compliance showing a fee due to the Commission shall pay the full amount of the fee by May 31st as part of establishing his/her compliance.
+If by the May 31 deadline, an attorney fails to claim an exemption, remedy his/her deficiencies, pay any fee owing to the Commission or timely file an Affidavit of Compliance, the attorney shall pay to the Commission an additional Continuing Non-compliance Fee of Two Hundred Dollars (\$200).
+The Two Hundred Dollar Continuing Non-compliance Fee shall be due and payable on June 1st. - 7.05.
+On or before July 1 of each year, the Commission shall prepare a draft Suspension Order listing all attorneys who were issued Notices of Non-compliance and who failed to remedy their deficiencies by May 31.
 The Commission shall submit the draft Suspension Order to the Supreme Court for informational purposes.
-The Commission also shall mail a copy of the draft Suspension Order to each attorney named in the draft Suspension Order by registered or certified mail, return receipt requested, to the address shown in the most recent registration statement filed by the attorney pursuant to Supreme Court Rule 9, Section 10.1 or to the attorney's last known address as shown in the MCLE database.
-Failure to receive a copy of the draft Suspension Order, sent to the attorney's last known address, does not alleviate the attorney's obligation to satisfy the requirements set forth in this Rule.
+The Commission also shall provide a copy of the draft Suspension Order to each attorney named in the draft Suspension Order by electronic mail or a form of United States mail providing delivery confirmation, to either the address shown in the most recent registration statement filed by the attorney pursuant to Supreme Court Rule 9, Section 10.1 or to the attorney's last known address as shown in the MCLE database.
+Failure to receive a copy of the draft Suspension Order, sent to the attorney's last known address, does not alleviate the attorney's obligation to satisfy the requirements set forth in this Rule. - 7.06.

-7.06.
 On or before August 10 of each year, each attorney listed in the draft Suspension Order shall file an Affidavit of Compliance in a form acceptable to the Commission showing compliance with Section 3 of this Rule for the preceding calendar year or a valid statement of exemption.
-Upon the Commission's approval of the Affidavit of Compliance and upon the attorney's payment of all outstanding fees, the Commission shall remove the attorney's name from the list of potential suspensions contained in the draft Suspension Order.
+Upon the Commission's approval of the Affidavit of Compliance or a valid statement of exemption and upon the attorney's payment of all outstanding fees, the Commission shall remove the attorney's name from the list of potential suspensions contained in the draft

+Suspension Order.